pingan8787/awesome-ai-tools/README.md

 33. [Krisp](https://krisp.ai/) 👉 Krisp cancels background noise and reduces echo during your calls.
 Get started with Krisp today and enjoy effective online meetings.

-34. [Lensto](https://apps.apple.com/us/app/lensto-background-changer/id1574844033) 👉 ‎Lensto is a photo editor app that lets you edit images including background remover.
+34. [Lensto](https://apps.apple.com/us/app/lensto-background-changer/id1574844033) 👉 Lensto is a photo editor app that lets you edit images including background remover.
 We use artificial intelligence to cut out, which work as background remover.
 And overlay your subject over an awesome background.
-PHOTO EDITOR • Use photo editor to apply different effects, filters and for best ba…

 35. [Letsenhance](https://letsenhance.io/) 👉 AI software to enhance and upscale pictures.
 Increase resolution and quality.
 Fix blurry, pixelated and bad images.
 Make every photo sharp and clear.